-Canon 1D versus Panasonic FZ1000
+Canon 1D vs Panasonic FZ1000

-The Canon EOS-1D and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in September 2001 and June 2014.
+The Canon EOS-1D and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in September 2001 and June 2014.
 The 1D is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably smaller (45 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the FZ1000 can take 360 images on a single charge of its DMW-BLC12 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.